unipop-graph/unipop/README.md

 - `elasticsearch.refresh` (Default: true) <br>
 Whether to refresh the ES index before every search.
 Useful for testing.
 - `elasticsearch.index.name` (Default: "graph")<br>
-The elasticsearch index.
-For use together with DefaultIndexProvider.
+The name of the elasticsearch index.
+- `elasticsearch.bulk` (Default: false) <br>
+Cache all mutations in-memory and execute them in bulk when calling `ElasticGraph.commit()`.

 And most importantly you can costumize the ES Index's Mappings to best fit your data.
 You can use ES's own APIs to do it. elastic-gremlin will automatically utilize your indices as best as he can.